hackeryarn/blog/content/post/lodash.md

 ---
-title: How Lodash worked itself out of a job
+title: How Lodash Worked Itself Out of a Job
 date: 2017-06-25
 draft: false
 categories: [JavaScript]